henriquepaes1/henriquepaes1/README.md

   This application was the final project for the Databases I discipline.

   ### Key Learnings
+  - Analytical SQL query development
   - Entity-Relationship diagram creation
-  - Non-obvious SQL query elaboration regarding insights defined by the team
   - Endpoints construction
   - MySQL database and tables creation